Connor-OS/TikTok_scrape/README.md

 Once completed you will see a csv file generated in the same directory as the script with the acquired data.

+## Examples

+Included in the repo are a few examples these were gereted by running the scripts in the following ways:

+`python scrape_users.py "ai"`

+`python scrape_users.py -v "ai"`

+`python scrape_video.py "ai.explains.ai"`

+`python scrape_comments "ai.explains.ai/video/7155161931798695174"`

 ### Future Updates